About this course

-In Group Devising, you will learn the techniques to work with your peers to create a 15-20 minute performance themed around community, cooperation, competition, and collaboration.
-You will learn the skills to work effectively in a group setting, to create positive environments for collaboration, and to co-devise meaningful performance.
+In Group Devising, you will learn the techniques to work with your peers to create a 15-20 minute performance themed around the community, cooperation, competition, and collaboration.
+You will learn the skills to work effectively in a group setting, create positive environments for collaboration, and co-devise meaningful performance.

 Indicative artists/works studied:

 Ridiculusmus, The Eradication of Schizophrenia in Western Lapland

 Making & Performing Change IV: Group Facilitating (Year 2)